dkelly255/PP4-Fantasy-Football-Centre/BUGS.md

 ![Bug6](readme/bug6-closed.png)

+I have also added the `LoginRequiredMixin` to the other appropriate views in `poll/views.py` (`DetailView` and `ResultsView` respectively) to prevent similar bugs from being present in the application.

  As per the Agile development methodology used to deliver this project, this bug has been documented and closed on the Kanban board & issue tracker in github, as well as this readme document.

 ## Unresolved Bugs

+There are no known unresolved bugs present in the application at the point in time of this release